Kristaal/Escape-Quiz-Mystical-Forest-/README.md

 ## Site Owner Goals
 - Creating engaging survival game-quiz, that users will want to play again;
 - The game-quiz shoud be fully responsive for different devices, work well and have a logical calculation of the quiz result.

+## Target Audience
+- People, who like quiz;
+- People, who like horror games;
+- People, who like survival games;
+- Casual gamers;
+- People, looking for a quick and engaging game.

+## User Requirement and Expectations
+- Visually appealing and exiting design that matches the theme of the game;
+- Quick and easy to play;
+- Simple and function navigation  system;
+- Function that work as expected;
+- Fully responsive quiz regardless of screen size.

+## User Stories
+1.
+2.
+3.
+4.
+5.

+## Site Owner Stories
+1.
+2.
+3.
+4.
+5.